-He told me the story of the vehicle being taken from local shop to local shop and even to a local Chevrolet dealership; nobody could figure out what the problem was.
+He told me the story of the vehicle being taken from local shop to local shop and even to a local Chevrolet dealership; nobody could figure out the problem.
 This gentleman contacted me because he saw some of the vibration diagnosis videos on my WeberAuto Youtube Channel and realized we were in the same city of Ogden, Utah.
-He wanted me and my students to take a look at his car and see if we could diagnose it.
-Normally I do not allow vehicles to be brought into my classroom environment like that, but we were actually at the vibration diagnosis portion of my manual drivetrain class and I thought it would be great to diagnose a real vibration rather than one I created.
+He wanted me and my students to look at his car and see if we could diagnose it.
+I usually do not allow vehicles to be brought into my classroom environment like that.
+Still, we were actually at the vibration diagnosis portion of my manual drivetrain class.
+It would be great to diagnose an actual vibration rather than one I created.

-The Z28 owner told be that he has had the tires balanced multiple times, he had the driveshaft balanced and both universal joints replaced on two separate occasions.
+The Z28 owner told me that he has had the tires balanced multiple times, the driveshaft balanced, and both universal joints replaced on two separate occasions.
 The vibration he was experiencing occurred at higher vehicle speeds of 50 mph and higher.

 Using the same diagnostic procedure outlined in our new NVH smartphone app, we performed a quick road test of the Camaro.
-The results of the road test indicated that the vehicle had a first order driveshaft speed related vibration.
-As the NVH app’s own diagnostic help file indicates, first order driveshaft speed related vibrations are only caused by a few select problems on the vehicle.
+The road test results indicated that the vehicle had a first-order driveshaft speed-related vibration.
+As the NVH app’s diagnostic help file indicates, first-order driveshaft speed-related vibrations are only caused by a few select problems on the vehicle.

 - A part rotating the same speed as the driveshaft that is out-of-round

-- A part rotating the same speed as the driveshaft that is out-of-balance
+- A part rotating the same speed as the out-of-balance driveshaft

 - Drive axle problems

-I told the Z28 owner what we found and recommended that he get a new slip yoke.
+I told the Z28 owner what we found and recommended getting a new slip yoke.
 He tried to purchase a slip yoke, but they were no longer available from the Chevrolet dealer.
-The Z28 owner decided to have a whole new driveshaft built using a custom new slip yoke.
+The Z28 owner decided to build a whole new driveshaft using a custom new slip yoke.
 It took about a week to get the new driveshaft built.
-We installed it and rechecked the spline endplay and the runout, the new values were greatly reduced.
-We gave the car back to the owner and he took it out for an extended road test, the vibration was gone!
-The worn slip yoke splines was the cause of the vibration.
+We installed it and rechecked the spline endplay and the runout; the new values were significantly reduced.
+We gave the car back to the owner, and he took it out for an extended road test; the vibration was gone!
+The worn slip yoke splines were the cause of the vibration.